Californias Click-Through Nexus Law

 Published on January 14, 2014

-Tax Practitioner's Toolkit: Communicate Your Value - How Can Clients Learn How Valuable You Really Are?, Articulate the Value of Your Tax Services, Engage Current and Prospective Clients in Tax Season and Year-Round, Help Consumers Learn More through 360Taxes.org
+In this issue: Show Clients How Valuable You Really Are (and Save Money and Time in the Process); Articulate the Value of Your Tax Services; Engage Current and Prospective Clients in Tax Season and Year-Round; Help Consumers Learn More through 360Taxes.org

 Proposed Preparer Penalty Regs.
 Released